Montana Value-Added Agriculture

 bigskyorchards.com/hop-varieties

-The Jones family’s Ramsfield Hop Yard grows over six different varieties of hops that are processed and oftentimes pelletized on-site before being crafted into value-added Montana craft beers.
-Big Sky Orchards received a grant through the Growth Through Agriculture program in 2020 to expand their hops processing capacity which allowed the local business to offer pelletized hops year-round.
+The Jones family’s Ramsfield Hop Yard grows over six different varieties of hops that are processed and often pelletized on-site before being crafted into value-added Montana craft beers.
+Big Sky Orchards received a grant through the Growth Through Agriculture program in 2020 to expand their hops processing capacity, which allowed the local business to offer pelletized hops year-round.

 Blue Creek Marbled Meats